 If you’re feeling confused, I don’t blame you.
 There are a lot of varying opinions about what it means to be a minimalist and some definitions can leave you feeling uncertain if it’s a lifestyle worth pursuing.

-A few months ago, I read a post on a popular blog about the contents of the author’s minimalist kitchen.
-She revealed that, among other things, she owns an ice-cream maker because her children enjoy it and she uses it often.
+Case in point: a few years ago, I read a blog post about a minimalist kitchen tour.
+The author revealed that, among other things, she owns an ice-cream maker because her children enjoy it and she uses it often.

 None of this was particularly remarkable until I read the comments at the end of the post and realised one reader was of the impression the author wasn’t a real minimalist because she owns an ice-cream maker.

-I don’t think so but I was interested to hear your thoughts, so a few weeks ago, I sent an email to my lovely subscribers and asked them a few questions about what minimalism means to them.
+I don’t think so but I was interested to hear your thoughts, so I surveyed my readers and asked them a few questions about what it means to be a minimalist.

 The feedback was incredible!
-I received over a hundred in-depth responses, so I decided to share the conversation here with you – along with my thoughts on some misconceptions and myths I often hear about minimalism.
+I received over a hundred in-depth responses and I decided to share the conversation here with you—along with my thoughts on common myths and misconceptions I often hear about minimalism.